 People who occasionally visit here may notice that I talk about transport and trains, in particular, quite a bit.
-But, I’ve not written anything about the failure of London’s big transport projet, Crossrail, to open because, on a day-to-day basis, it does’t impact me.
+But, I’ve not written anything about the failure of London’s big transport project, Crossrail, to open because, on a day-to-day basis, it does’t impact me.
 No part of my daily travel would use the new trains.
 I don’t think Crossrail will remove that many people on my daily commuter route into Waterloo so the only thing I’m unable to do is try riding the new trains (and so, I will wait a while).

 I have been following the news about the project and, last week, read the Evening Standard article that began